TarjinderSingh/clingen2016/README.md

 4. For the first missense variant in the gene, find the allele frequency in Non-Finnish Europeans

+5. Identify any exons not well-covered by the exome capture technology.

 ## Ensembl VEP for annotating large numbers of variants

 - we can use the Ensembl VEP tool to annotate a large number of variants (for example, all variants in a single patient)